 • Occur within or outside the United States

 • Participation in experiences organized by someone else (e.g., REU, missions, service organization)

 • Tuition for a program of study

-Contact Dr. Tiffany Kershner and Ms. Alsace Gallop for access to the full application and instructions.
+Contact Dr. Tiffany Kershner and Ms. Alsace Gallop to discuss your proposal and receive feedback.

 Please e-mail your application to Dr. Tiffany Kershner by Tuesday, February 6, 2018 by 5PM ET in the following order:

-• Signed copy agreeing to the program expectations, terms, and conditions (pg.
-3).
+- Signed copy agreeing to the program expectations, terms, and conditions (pg.
+4 of this packet).